 Bylaw Enforcement staff will enforce, upon complaint, Street, Traffic & Public Places Bylaw No. 1528, Section 6.3.5 regarding motor vehicles parking adjacent to another persons property for more than 3 hours.

-- A letter may be sent to the owner of the vehicle advising them of the bylaw regulation or a officer may mark the vehicle or identify the vehicle in such a manner that indicates, upon later re-inspection, that the vehicle has not been moved in three hours and issue an MTI.
-If a further complaint is received, the officer may have the vehicle towed at the owners expense.
+- An officer may mark the vehicle or identify the vehicle in such a manner that indicates, upon later re-inspection, that the vehicle has not been moved in three hours, and issue a Municipal Ticket Information (MTI).

 Bylaw Enforcement Officer

 Last updated: 01/11/2016 8:50:58 AM